We have read that the drive between Valdez and Anchorage, our next

 The distance is short enough to cover in one day in an RV or

-300 miles, but there are enough things we want to see that we are taking
+passenger vehicle, but there are enough things we want to see that we are taking

 two days to make this drive.
 It would be easy to spend much more